GregWojcieszczuk/sara/README.md

   * Supports all SAR 9.0.x tests
   * Compatible with sar 9.0.x, 10.0.x 10.2.x data files (sa1/sadc); only stable sysstat revisions
   * Relies on:

+Known issues:
+   Adobe PDF reader (windows version only) doesn't display colors.
+All graphs are in grayscale.

+   All other PDF readers (like Foxit PDF reader), evince, chrome built-in PDF reader, etc don't exhibit this problem.

      a) sysstat, http://sebastien.godard.pagesperso-orange.fr